 "Party" means either an Enron Party or a PG&E Party, as the context so indicates; provided,    notwithstanding anything to the contrary set forth herein, Houston Pipe Line Company shall not be an Enron Party when and if it shall no longer be a subsidiary of Enron Corp.

-"PG&E Affiliate" means each PG&E Party and each of its now and hereafter existing affiliates.
+"PG&E Affiliate" means each PG&E Party and each of its now and hereafter existing affiliates that is a party to an Underlying Master Agreement.
+For sake of certainty, the Parties agree and acknowledge that PG&E Gas Transmission, Northwest Corporation is not a PG&E Affiliate for purposes of this Agreement.
+[Plus language you are working on that provides that when no longer affiliated, a party drops from coverage under this Agreement.]

 "PG&E Guarantors" means PG&E National Energy Group, Inc. [("NEG")] and PG&E Energy Trading Holdings Corporation.